mattermost/mattermost-plugin-jira/readme.md

 ## Development

-This plugin contains both a server and web app portion.
-Read our documentation about the [Developer Workflow](https://developers.mattermost.com/extend/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/extend/plugins/developer-setup/) for more information about developing and extending plugins.
+Read our [development docs](https://mattermost.gitbook.io/plugin-jira/development/environment) for this project, as well as the [Developer Workflow](https://developers.mattermost.com/extend/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/extend/plugins/developer-setup/) documentation for more information about developing and extending plugins.